Tips for writing docker files - Basic setup, Caching, root user, services organization, networking and resource limits

 3. The root user

-The root user is the default user in which the container runs, which makes easier the process to set up permissions to access files or to setup configurations.
+The root user is the default user in which the container runs, which makes easier the process of setting up permissions to access files or to set up configurations.
 Usually this is a bad practice [8], the container should not run with the root user due security issues [9] [10].
+However for the process to set up the docker image this can be a bit harder, given the fact that setting up a different user with less permission can make the image setup.

-If no user is given (as for example, the last 3 dockerfiles shown in the previous section), docker will build it using root, which of course has security issues.
+If no user is given (as, in the last 3 dockerfiles shown in the previous section), docker will build it using root, which of course has security issues.
 To fix this issue docker offers the flag USER.

 FROM node:12-slim